chaplean/api-client-bundle/README.md

      */
     $this->globalParameters()
-        ->urlPrefix('http://some.url/')  // set the base url of our api
+        ->urlPrefix('http://some.url/')  // set the base url of our api ->urlSuffix('/some-suffix')      // Configure a suffix on our url (Optional, default: empty)

     /*
      * We can then set some configurations that will be the default for every route we create later.